jazzband/django-floppyforms/docs/usage.rst

         <p><input type="submit" value="Yay!"></p>
     </form>

+The form will be rendered using the ``floppyforms/layouts/p.html`` template.
+See the :doc:`documentation about layouts <layouts>` for details.

 Each field has a default widget and widgets are rendered using a template.
 Each widget is rendered using an isolated context containing all the relevant information.